 The element of human involvement can help tremendously.
 The basic principle of having humans involved is the edge they have over machine intelligence.
 This is also why manual data mining services will always yield better results than outdated ones.

 Many B2B companies have begun practicing the purging of ‘dead’ or inactive subscribers.
 Companies remove customers who haven’t opened or clicked on their emails or made a purchase in a given period.
 Some companies do this cleaning every six months, others do it on a yearly basis, and others take a longer time.
 However, they almost always send a ‘this is your last email’ communication to salvage the few customers that they can.

 While shearing away inactive customers might result in higher deliverability and engagement; it is necessary to be calculating and careful.
 After all, these inactive customers were once active and might become active once again in the future.

 Purchasing habits like many other things related to marketing occur in cycles.
 This means that customers who were active once but are dormant now might be active again in the future.
 While removing inactive customers is extremely important, don’t be cut-throat with this.
 Instead of deleting customers and their information, minimize the communication you send to you.

-For example, a previously active customer can still be on your email list in you reduce your frequency of communication.
-For instance, if you sent weekly emails earlier, try posting fortnightly or monthly emails.
-Additionally, throw in an attractive offer, discount coupon or content that is relevant to them.
-This segmentation will help you capture a customer’s invaluable attention with a personalised approach.
+For example, a previously active customer can still be on your email list if you reduce your frequency of communication.
+For instance, if you send weekly emails earlier, try posting fortnightly or monthly emails.
+Additionally, throw in an attractive offer, discount coupon, or content that is relevant to them.
+This segmentation will help you capture a customer’s invaluable attention with a personalized approach.

 Avoid the spam filter